 The District has a deficit in unrestricted net position.
 This deficit amount is a result of the District being responsible for the repayment of bonds issued for public improvements, a portion of which have been conveyed and/or will be conveyed to other governmental entities.

 NOTE 7 INTERFUND TRANSFERS

-The transfer from the General Fund to Capital Projects Fund was made to support budgeted capital expenditures.
+The transfer from the General Fund to Capital Projects Fund was made to support budgeted capital expenditures and repayment of Developer advances.